mnovovil/AustinTrafficAccidentsToday/README.md

 <img src="https://github.com/mnovovil/AustinTrafficAccidentsToday/blob/main/Austin_Accidents.jpg" width="50%" height="50%">

 Up to date visulization of Traffic Accidents in Austin, Geospatial Clusters of Accidents and a Statistical Analysis of the Records of Accidents.
-(Predicting where accidents will happen is coming in the near future)
+(Predicting where accidents will happen is coming in the near future using road weather data and NOAA weather data)

   1. Real time Accident Data comes from https://data.austintexas.gov/Transportation-and-Mobility/Real-Time-Traffic-Incident-Reports/dx9v-zd7x